arcus/education_modules/_module_templates/macros.md

 * If we gave you the experience you expected

 We gather this information in order to iteratively improve our work.
 Thank you in advance for filling out @make_survey_url('@title', '@version', '@module_type', '@module_id')!

+Looking for other modules on this topic or other topics related to data analytics and data science in biomedicine?
+Please see [our complete list of educational modules](https://arcus.github.io/education_modules) or consider trying our [prototype curriculum builder](https://learn.arcus.chop.edu).

 @end